FAQ - Employment Equity/Equal Opportunity

 What is Assembly Bill 1825 Sexual Harassment Prevention Training?

 Assembly Bill 1825 is a state law that mandates all members of the CSU community identified as supervisors to take two hours of sexual harassment prevention training.
 Each individual identified as a supervisor will be required to take this training on a two-year cycle, as well as within the first six months of his or her assumption of supervisory duties.
-The Office of Employment Equity works with the Dean's/Vice Provost's Office to identify supervisors within each unit and facilitate the training for the Cal Poly campus.
+The CRCO works with the Dean's/Vice Provost's Office to identify supervisors within each unit and facilitate the training for the Cal Poly campus.

 How do I determine if I have a valid discrimination complaint?